-In 2001, the Human Genome Project successfully described the entire genetic code of a single person.
+The Human Genome Project in 2001 successfully described the entire genetic code of a single person.
 This milestone was just the beginning of a new revolution in genomics for rare disease.

-People who will benefit most from our ability to sequence the human genome rapidly are those with genetic changes related to intellectual disability or learning difficulty.
+People who will benefit most from the ability to sequence the human genome rapidly are those with genetic changes related to intellectual disability or learning difficulty.